NicolasGoeddel/psono-cli-client/README.md

-    info                Shows some information about the server. users               Shows all the users that are known to this account (requires unrestricted access). settings            Shows all the settings of this account (requires unrestricted access). ls                  List the entries in the password datastore (requires unrestricted access). get                 Retrieve a secret as a whole.
+    info                Shows some information about the server. users               Shows all the users that are known to this account (requires unrestricted access). settings            Shows all the settings of this account (requires unrestricted access). ls                  List the entries in the password datastore (requires unrestricted access).
+Shared entries will automatically resolved so that it feels like a normal entry. get                 Retrieve a secret as a whole.
 ```
 **Example:**